 3. The Clockwise Circular Massage

-- Place your baby on their back with their knees slightly bent.
+- Lay your baby on it’s back with their knees bent ;

-- Warm a drop of oil between your hands.
+- Warm a drop of oil in your hands ;

-- Place your hand flat on your baby’s abdomen, around the navel.
+- Place your hand flat on your baby’s belly area around the navel ;

-- Using gentle pressure, massage in small clockwise circles.
+- Using gentle pressure massage in little circular motions in a clockwise direction ;

 - Continue for 3-5 minutes.

-When to Combine Massage with Other Baby Constipation Remedies
+When to Use Massage Alongside Other Baby Constipation Treatments

-- Gentle rectal stimulation: A Q-tip or thermometer tip lubricated with petroleum jelly can sometimes help (consult your pediatrician first)
+- Gentle rectal stimulation (a Q-tip or the tip of a thermometer, lubricated with petroleum jelly will sometimes work, check with your pediatrician first)

 When to Seek Medical Attention